 - Who would you want to take care of your assets and your financial affairs?

 - Who would you want to care for your minor children, if any?

 - Who would you like to make decisions related to your health care?

 - Other than your spouse, are there others you would like to receive health care information from your doctors?

 In some instances, some prefer their adult children to act in these roles; others prefer trusted relatives or friends.
 Please also give this some additional thought and if you have any questions, please let us know.

-When you are ready to proceed, simply contact our office to make an appointment.
-If at all possible, please send or e-mail the completed intake sheet to our office so it is received at least one day before your appointment.
+When you are ready to proceed, simply contact our office to schedule an appointment.
+If at all possible, please send or email the completed intake sheet to our office so it is received at least one day before your appointment.
 Please also forward or bring copies of any existing estate planning documents you may have (i.e., Wills, Powers of Attorney, etc.).
 This will give us the best opportunity to review this material, and we can accomplish more at our meeting.
 If you are unable to send the intake sheet in advance, just bring it with you.

 The Initial Consultation

-Again we appreciate the opportunity to work with you to accomplish your estate planning goals.
+Again, we appreciate the opportunity to work with you to accomplish your estate planning goals.
 If you have any questions before the scheduled appointment, feel free to contact us at (920) 996-0000.
 We look forward to meeting with you.

 EPIPHANY LAW, LLC